mayolatoye/Interactive-Lab-Hub/Lab 5/README.md

 3. How could change your interactive system to address this?

-_I would add moe training data to incorpoate adults **and** children.
-I woudl also make sure this data shows various situational poses in particular to capture the movement of children playing, and playing **with** the toys in order for it to be able to distinguish more easily the act of "play" from "mess"._
+_I would add more training data to incorpoate adults **and** children.
+I would also make sure this data shows various situational poses in particular to capture the movement of children playing, and playing **with** the toys, including toys with movement in order for it to be able to distinguish more easily the act of "play" from "mess"._

 4. Are there optimizations you can try to do on your sense-making algorithm.

 _Yes.
-You can focus more on motion detection, if they are runnign too much within a closed space you may want to make a voice alert to usher them to stop.
-You could also epxlore some further face detection to see if they look to be a in a good mood or not based on the contours around he eyes and mouth.
-Another angle could be using flow directionto check they are not going near areas like windows_
+You can focus more on motion detection, if they are running too much within a closed space you may want to make a voice alert to usher them to stop.
+You could also explore some further face detection to see if they look to be a in a good mood or not based on the contours around the eyes and mouth.
+Another angle could be using flow direction to check they are not going near areas like windows._

 ### Part D
 ### Characterize your own Observant system